JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 #### Why?

-Naming things is one of the hardest things in software engineering.
+Again, naming things is one of the hardest things in software engineering.
 A well-named variable (meaning it is accurate and concise) is rare.

 Since thinking of good names is difficult and time-consuming,